 Personalized email content works.
 No two ways about it.

-One way to personalize your welcome emails is to use our web tracking functionality to send a personalized welcome message.
-If you don’t have the data to personalize the message, use the welcome email to ask for their preferences up front on the email signup form.
+One way to personalize your welcome emails is to use our web tracking functionality to send a trigger email based on pages visited, etc. If you don’t have the data to do this, use the welcome email to ask for their preferences up front on the email signup form.